Revolutionary and Civil War Tours

 • Places where Ethan Allen and the Green Mountain Boys lived, camped, met (and drank), traveled and planned their victories

-• Civil War related points of interest including where Lincoln’s descendents lived and were buried, where Mary Todd Lincoln stayed, underground railroad sites and more
+• Civil War-related points of interest including where Lincoln’s descendants lived and were buried, where Mary Todd Lincoln stayed, underground railroad sites and more

 • Regional sites and historic districts